$0 Colorado Dispute Letter Starter Kit

 Can a charter school refuse to enroll my child because of their disability?

-No. Refusing to enroll a student because of a disability violates IDEA, Section 504, and ADA — regardless of the school's educational model.
-If a charter school explicitly or implicitly discourages enrollment because of an IEP, document the conversation and file a complaint with both CDE and the Office for Civil Rights (OCR).
+No. Refusing to enroll a student or counseling a family out because of a disability or IEP requirements violates IDEA, Section 504, and ADA — regardless of the school's educational model.
+A generic suggestion that another school may be a better fit is not categorically prohibited; document the context and whether the suggestion was disability-based before escalating to CDE or the Office for Civil Rights (OCR).

 What if the charter school says they'll "try" but don't actually implement the IEP?

-Partial implementation is still a violation.
-If the IEP says 120 minutes per week of specialized instruction and the charter provides 60 minutes, they're out of compliance.
-Document the discrepancy, request data on service delivery, and send a compensatory education demand for the missed minutes.
+Partial implementation can be a violation.
+If the IEP says 120 minutes per week of specialized instruction and the charter provides 60 minutes, document the discrepancy, request data on service delivery, and request consideration of compensatory services for missed minutes.

 Should I just leave the charter school instead of fighting?

 That's a personal decision, but leaving doesn't resolve the compliance violation or recover missed services.
-Your child is owed compensatory education for every minute of denied services regardless of whether they stay at the charter.
-Fight the violation, secure the compensatory services, and then decide about placement from a position of legal leverage rather than frustration.
+Missed services can support a request for compensatory services, but compensation is not automatically owed for every missed service regardless of whether the child stays at the charter.
+Document the violation, request the appropriate remedy, and then decide about placement.

 The Colorado IEP & 504 Advocacy Playbook includes the specific charter school non-compliance letter template, Prior Written Notice demand, and CDE complaint framework you need to fight charter school IEP violations — with every citation already filled in.